 Community groups across the province had the opportunity to play a prominent role in supporting Alberta’s energy transition by developing their own renewable energy projects.
 These projects enable Albertan’s to directly access and share the benefits of community scale renewable energy generation.

-Up to $7 million is available to Alberta municipalities looking to start low carbon community scale electricity generation with the formation of a network partnership that will lead to the installation of a community generation facility.
+Up to $7 million is available to successful Alberta municipalities looking to generate low carbon community scale electricity through the formation of a network partnership.

-Phase 1 of the Non-Profit Energy Efficiency Transition (NEET) program closed to new applications in September 2018.
-Phase 2 of the program is administered by Energy Efficiency Alberta and offers direct installations of basic energy efficiency upgrades to eligible non-profit and volunteer-based organizations at no charge.
+Phase 1 of the Non-Profit Energy Efficiency Transition Program closed to new applications in September 2018.
+Phase 2 of the program is administered by Energy Efficiency Alberta.

 Which program is best for your community?